 2 Most Common Reasons Houseplants Don’t Thrive

 1.)
 Over watering or under watering.
-Too much water = no oxygen to the roots which leads to root rot.
-Too little water and the roots dry out.
-Most beginning houseplant gardeners (welcome to the wonderful world of houseplants by the way!) tend to water their plants too much, ie too often.
+Too much water = no oxygen to the roots, leading to root rot.
+Not enough water and the roots dry out.
+Most beginning houseplant gardeners tend to water their plants too much, ie too often.

 2.)
 Right plant wrong place.
-A Ficus benjamina won’t survive in low light and high light exposure could cause a Pothos to burn.
+Specific plants have specific requirements.
+A Ficus benjamina won’t survive in low light and high light exposure next to a window could cause a Golden Pothos to sunburn.

 What to Consider Before Watering Houseplants

 Here are variables that come into play when determining a watering schedule.
 You should think about these things before and while watering your plants.
 Be sure to check the FAQs section towards the end for more info.

 Different plants have different watering needs.
 This goes hand in hand with the point below.
 Tropical plants need watering more often than succulents.

 Succulent needs are different from indoor plants.
 Here you can find helpful tips on watering them: A Guide To Watering Succulents Indoors

 I don’t water all of my many houseplants at 1 time.
 It would be much easier if I did, but some dry out faster than others, and some need watering more often than others.
 For instance, Peace Lilies will need watering more often than Snake Plants.